Simple connectivity of Fargues--Fontaine curves: Elimination of one parameter

-In both cases, the image of $\rho$ is a cyclic group of prime order.
-If this order is prime to $p$, we obtain a contradiction against Lemma~\ref{L:zero splits}; if the order is $p$, we obtain a contradiction against Lemma~\ref{L:no abelian cover}. \end{proof}
+Suppose first that $G$ is abelian, and hence cyclic of prime order.
+If this order is prime to $p$, we obtain a contradiction against Lemma~\ref{L:zero splits}; if the order is $p$, we obtain a contradiction against Lemma~\ref{L:no abelian cover}.

+Suppose next that $G$ is nonabelian.
+Let $[\rho]$ be the Tannakian category generated by $\rho$ (keeping in mind that $F$ is algebraically closed of characteristic $0$).
+Since $\rho$ has simple image, every nontrivial irreducible $\tau \in [\rho]$ is a generator.
+For each $\tau$, form the vector bundle $\calE_\tau$ as in Definition~\ref{D:rep to bundle} and consider the functions $f_i(\calE_\tau, y)$ for $i=1,\dots,\dim(\tau)$ for $y \in D$ of type 2 with residual genus 0, or of type 3 or 4.
+In particular, these functions are well-defined for $y$ in the skeleton of any neighborhood of $x$ in $D$, and so it is meaningful to consider limiting behavior as $y \to x$.